 How many cups of coffee do you want to make with each brew?
-Choosing a brewer that suits your needs in terms of cups can be a real time-saver.
-Most manual pour-overs are designed for single serving.
+Choosing a brewer that suits your needs in terms of cups can be a real-time-saver.
+Most manual pour-overs are designed for a single serving.
 If you want more, getting an automatic pour-over is your best option.

 - Size matters!

 When talking about coffee makers, it depends on how much space you have in the kitchen, available for that brewer.
 Enough counter space?
 Only a small nook between your fridge and a microwave?